PAU design for the Domino Sugar Factory. Rendering courtesy of Practice for Architecture and Urbanism

 Unfortunately, prospective tenants thought the idea to be too “awkward and dark,” so Chakrabarti was asked to create some “enlightened” designs.

 In PAU’s design, the former refinery would be transformed into a rectangular glass structure, topped by a barrel vault suspended within the existing walls.
 The exterior of the structure is separated from the interior by a layer of air that is open to the sky.

 Interior office space in the Domino Sugar Factory.
 Rendering courtesy of Practice for Architecture and Urbanism.

 1. To inhabit the landmark as an armature, allowing light and air to pass between the new office building and the existing brick structure.

 2. To ‘complete’ the structure with a crystalline barrel-vaulted structure that resonates with the American Round Arch Style in which the original building is rendered.

 3) To maintain the patina of the building with historical integrity, including the palimpsest of masonry hues, the apertures along the southern face, the Domino sign, and the overall industrial character.

 PAU design for the Domino Sugar Factory.
 This entryway is an example of the public-friendly capacity concept.
-Image via 6sqft, courtesy of the Practice for Architecture and Urbanism
+Rendering courtesy of Practice for Architecture and Urbanism

 4) To celebrate the Refinery as the ‘jewel in the crown’ of the site plan by creating a porous ground plane with a public enfilade ringing the building’s western perimeter; enabling an east-west public axis from Kent Street, through an open air courtyard, under the smokestack and onto a new waterfront plaza; addressing Domino Square to the south with apertures that engage public space; and infusing the ground floor program with halls, shops, eateries, and services like restrooms that engage the public, particularly during periods of inclement weather.